harshankur/officeParser/README.md

 # officeParser
 A Node.js library to parse text out of any office file.
-Currenty supports docx, pptx and xlsx files.
+Currenty supports docx, pptx, xlsx, odt, odp, ods files.

 #### Update
+* 2019/04/23 - Added support for open office files *.odt, *.odp, *.ods through parseOffice function.
+Created a new method parseOpenOffice for those who prefer targetted functions.
 * 2019/04/23 - Added feature to delete the generated dist folder after function callback
 * 2019/04/22 - Added parseOffice method to avoid confusion between type of file and their extension
 * 2019/04/22 - Added file extension validations.
 Removed errors for excel files with no drawing elements.
-* 2019/04/19 - Support added for xlsx files.
+* 2019/04/19 - Support added for *.xlsx files.
-* 2019/04/18 - Support added for pptx files.
+* 2019/04/18 - Support added for *.pptx files.